great-expectations/great_expectations/docs/how_to_guides/configuring_data_docs/how_to_add_comments_to_expectations_and_display_them_in_data_docs.rst

 How to add comments to Expectations and display them in Data Docs
 =================================================================

 This guide will help you add descriptive comments (or notes, here used interchangeably) to Expectations and display those comments in Data Docs.
-In these comments you can add some clarification or motivation to the expectation definition, to help you communicate more clearly with your team about specific expectations.
+In these comments you can add some clarification or motivation to the expectation definition to help you communicate more clearly with your team about specific expectations.
+Markdown is supported in these comments.

 .. admonition:: Prerequisites: This how-to guide assumes you have already: